sherone33/ContrabandPunk-Plugins/README.md

 ---

-## CAP-PIXEL RULES — TWO ARE RESERVED
+## POLICE-CAP PIXEL RULES — TWO ARE RESERVED

 The punk's white cap has 5 clickable pixels: